PDF Automation Tools

 6. Tabula (Java/Python) – GUI + Code Hybrid

-Keyword“Open-source PDF table extraction”
+Keyword:“Open-source PDF table extraction”

 Best For: Non-coders needing a visual interface.